mys-lang/mys/docs/source/language-reference/concurrency.rst

 `C++ coroutines`_ and `libuv`_ should probably be used to implement tasks (with networking, file access, etc.).
-There are several libraries available, for example `awaituv`_.
+There are several libraries available that tries to implement this combination, for example `asyncio`_ and `awaituv`_.
 Implementing threads is not currently planned.

 See `the concurrency example`_ for example code (that do not work).